 - It will need a bit of time to cool before serving anyway so this will allow it to thicken up a bit.

 You can always take some sauce out and into a small bowl and whisk some cornstarch into it too, then add back into the pot and stir to thicken it quicker.

-If you remember tuna noodle casserole when you were growing up and have other items you like in it by all means add them!
-Let me know what they are so we can try it too, I love trying other people’s methods to see how they differ.
+If you add other things into your Instant Pot tuna noodle casserole by all means throw them in!
+Let me know what they are so we can try it too.
+I love trying other people’s methods to see how they differ.